Roquefort is the undisputed king of French blue cheeses. And they don’t come much better than Gabriel Coulet Roquefort.

 The AOP dictates that this blue cheese can only be made in the Aveyron department.
 Furthermore, the wheels have to be matured in the natural Combalou caves of Roquefort-sur-Soulzon.

-Always raw milk
+Always made with raw milk

 Actually, Gabriel Coulet is one of only 7 producers authorised to make Roquefort and their signature cheese bears their name.